nyan222/roman_empire_zoomcamp/README.md

 - Step 13: Stop and delete to avoid costs

-The project was developed using a Macbook, but locally there is only Terraform and Google CLI:) Of cause we can create VM Instance with Terraform and Google CLI to create our project instance from there and have all the project in the Cloud, but it's seems to be a very stupid idea:)
+The project was developed using a Macbook, but locally there is only Terraform and Google CLI:) Of course we can create VM Instance with Terraform and Google CLI to create our project instance from there and have all the project in the Cloud, but it's seems to be a very stupid idea:)

 ### Content of the repository